Preole/bbw/README.md

   : Carefully designed base markup language that is readable in
     source code with low learning curve.

-  : Using CSS as visual presentation backend, the application looks
+  : Using CSS as visual presentation back-end, the application looks
     as good as the CSS author wants it to be.

 ; Hop-hop navigation